 KOL marketing boosts your brand awareness in China

 KOL marketing is now an international phenomenon in marketing strategies, but it is extremely efficient in China.
-With the development of the Internet and the live-streams, KOL marketing combined with live-stream has developed to the fullest in China.
+With the development of the Internet and live streams, KOL marketing combined with live-stream has developed to the fullest in China.

 Therefore, if this tool is appropriately used, it can be served as a powerful way to boost your brand awareness and gain traffic.